Hundreds of flights canceled in Alaska Airlines IT outage

 Alaska Airlines is working to “normalize operations” and will bring in outside experts after hundreds of flights were canceled in an IT outage that has left tens of thousands of travelers reeling.

-The IT outage caused a ground stop Thursday for the Seattle-based carrier, with passengers complaining about being stuck on planes waiting for updates on their travel plans.
+The IT outage caused a ground stop for the Seattle-based carrier on Thursday, with passengers complaining of being stuck on planes waiting for updates on their travel plans.

 The carrier said more than 49,000 passengers have faced travel disruptions over the past two days as it races to “normalize operations safely and as quickly as possible.”